UPDATE: “One Country, Two Systems” of Legal Research: A Brief Guide to Finding the Law of China’s Hong Kong Special Administrative Region

 Similar to the DTC meta-search engine described above in 3.6, the Law Library Collections meta-search engine allows users to fully search the union law collection indexed in the online catalogs of five of the above HK university and government law libraries.

-• Greenpeace China; focus on the environment; type “Hong Kong” in search box to retrieve information
+• Greenpeace East Asia ; focus on the environment; type “Hong Kong” in search box to retrieve information

-• HK Housing Society; focus on housing; click on “Info Bank” and “Download” tabs to retrieve publications and videos
+• HK Housing Society ; focus on housing; click on “Info Bank” tab to retrieve publications and videos

 John Bahrij at ChU of HK wrote an excellent book in 2007 on HK legal research covering primary and secondary sources, research techniques, and Chinese law.
 It also has appendices with abbreviations, links, and bibliographies.
 Although dated, Jill Cottrell’s instructive 1997 book provides information about print research on the eve of the online research revolution.
-Peter Wesley-Smith wrote two helpful books in the 1990s that explain HK’s legal system and law sources: Introduction to the HK Legal System (3d ed., 1998) and Sources of HK Law (1994).
-See also Introduction to Law in the HKSAR (2d ed., 2001) by Ian Dobinson and Derek Roebuck.
+Peter Wesley-Smith wrote two helpful books in the 1990s that explain HK’s legal system and law sources: Introduction to the HK Legal System and Sources of HK Law .
+See also Introduction to Law in the HKSAR by Ian Dobinson and Derek Roebuck .

-Below are online legal research guides created by HK and foreign libraries, law schools, and other legal institutions and organizations:
+Below are online legal research guides by HK academic, governmental, and professional groups:

-There are five scholarly journals focusing solely or mostly on HK law.
+There are six scholarly journals focusing solely or mostly on HK law.
 They each have websites describing their missions and contents:

 • Asia Pacific Law Review (2002-present); from CityU of HK